Investing For The Long Run Amid Volatility

 In addition, the longer you stayed in the diversified portfolio, the more likely you were to experience the 91-year results.
 While holding the diversified portfolio for five years beat the 91-year return of 9.6% in 56% of the 12-month rolling periods over the 91 years, holding the four-asset portfolio for 35 years beat the 91-year results in 88% of the 12-month rolling periods.
 Diversification neither assures a profit nor guarantees against loss in a declining market and past performance is not a guarantee of future results, but these results show that the longer you invest, the more likely you are to experience the 91-year return and risk statistics.

 Recently, volatility surged after investors were spooked by rising inflation and lending rates, and growing concern over the long-term U.S. debt.
-Statistically, the chance of a bear market decline of 20% or more increases as the eight-and-a-half-year bull market grows older, and the new tax law increased the chance of a Federal Reserve interest-rate policy mistake quashing growth for allowing inflation to surge.
+Statistically, the chance of a bear market decline of 20% or more increases as the nine-year bull market grows older, and the new tax law increased the chance of a Federal Reserve interest-rate policy mistake quashing growth for allowing inflation to surge.
 Fed mistakes caused every recession in post-World War II history.

 However, earnings drive stocks and earnings expectations have recently surged.
 When the tax law was signed on December 22, 2017, the average company in the S&P 500 was expected to earn $131 a share in 2018, but that was revised to $152 and could be boosted again.
 S&P 500 operating earnings per share as of February 7, 2017 were $132.40 for 2017, $155.26 in 2018, and $170.93 in 2019, according to data from Yardeni Research, Inc. and Thomson Reuters I/B/E/S. According to independent economist Fritz Meyer, 2018 and 2019 estimates were revised up in December 2017 from, respectively, $146.19 and $160.69.